 We’re here to bring you the facts about your favorite shampoos and conditioners.
 Though they’re made out of really common ingredients, common doesn’t always mean safe (neither does “natural” products for that matter).
 Most are made with strong chemical formulas which can be harsh to your skin and to the environment.

 Surfactants: This is what makes your shampoo lather up with suds.
 We usually associate soap suds with cleaner hair, but that’s not necessarily the case.
 Sudsing doesn’t really occur much in nature, so it’s often the result of a chemical reaction or agent.
 While these chemicals aren’t toxic to humans, they can cause serious irritation and can be really harmful to aquatic life.
 Given the quantity of shampoo going down the drain every time we wash our hair, we’d prefer to avoid irritation and create a safer environment by choosing better products.

 Fragrance: This is definitely something to look out for.
 The term “fragrance” can act as a backdoor for all kinds of chemicals to sneak into your products.
-It’s often used as an umbrella term for up to 100 ingredients.
-Unfortunately, many of these ingredients can be toxic to human health.
+It’s often applied as an over-arching term for up to 100 ingredients, many of which are toxic to human health.
 To name a couple of these toxic offenders, phthalates are linked to reproductive and developmental damage, and synthetic fragrances are known to build up in our bodies and linked to hormone disruption.

-Conditioner suffers from many of the same pitfalls as shampoo when it comes to surfactants, preservatives, and fragrance, but it has one more problematic ingredient category.
+Like shampoo, conditioner suffers from many of the same problems when it comes to surfactants, preservatives, and fragrance, but it has one more problematic ingredient category, emulsifiers.

 Emulsifiers: Emulsifiers combine oil and water to stop them from separating in your conditioner.
-They’re also the softening agents which can leave hair feeling silky soft.
+They also soften your hair giving you that soft, flowy feeling.
 But though these emulsifiers, such as siloxanes, are effective, they don’t break down in the environment.
 This is definitely bad news for aquatic life!

 Ingredients to Avoid*: